 This is the final night of the tour.
 To celebrate it there are some holiday festivities on stage.
-First, during the acoustic set, Freddie and Brian performed a one-off version of White Christmas.
-Later, for the first encore of We Will Rock You, the band's bodyguard came on stage dressed as Santa Claus.
-Instead of the usual toys in Santa's sack, Freddie emerged from it in his silver lurex suit, as seen in the pictures above (and this one).
-He then sang the song on Santa's shoulders.
+First, during the acoustic set, Freddie and Brian perform a one-off version of White Christmas.
+Later, for the first encore of We Will Rock You, the band's bodyguard comes on stage dressed as Santa Claus.
+Instead of the usual toys in Santa's sack, Freddie emerges from it in his silver lurex suit (as seen in the pictures above) where he then sings the song on Santa's shoulders.
 Prior to this Brian May plays a bit of Deck The Halls in his solo spot, which is greatly enjoyed by the audience.

-Earlier in the evening, Mercury refers to the medley as a "cornucopia of delight, something like that, anyway.
+Earlier in the evening, Mercury refers to the medley as a "cornucopia of delight.
 Something nice and pretentious, just for all the critics."